Get Your Kid Who Fights Sleep To Bed Faster

 - Bedtime routines are essential in getting children to sleep at an established hour.
 It should be fairly simple, for example, a snack, brush teeth and put on pajamas, a story, a prayer, and lights out.
 Do this every night and sleep will inevitably follow.
 This requires a commitment from you, but it’s well worth it to know that in twenty or thirty minutes, start to finish, your child will be asleep.

 - Remember, children want to have fun.
-If it’s more fun to stay up, they’ll fight sleep.
+If it’s more fun to stay up, therefore he/she fights sleep.
 They don’t want to miss anything.
 Try making bedtime special and fun — in a quiet way.

 - Reserve favorite stories just for bedtime with the condition that you will tell the story only if your child is in bed at the appointed time.
 Alternate homemade stories with those in books.
 The most sleep-inducing stories are those that involve counting or repetition and lull the child to sleep.